-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

-Inside Les Miles' Return to College Fooball and Attempt to Resurrect KansasApril 16, 2019
+He's one of five active coaches to have won a national title—and he's starting over at one of CFB's worst programs.
+So what is Miles doing at Kansas?
+Having a blast.Lawrence, KansasApril 16, 2019

-LAWRENCE, Kansas — Rick Ross is here, standing on a makeshift stage at the 50-yard line of David Booth Kansas Memorial Stadium an hour after the KU spring football game, wearing sunglasses and dressed in all black, performing for 5,000 or so people who hope that this night, of all nights, is the night when Kansas football will be reborn.
+Rick Ross is here, standing on a makeshift stage at the 50-yard line of David Booth Kansas Memorial Stadium an hour after the KU spring football game, wearing sunglasses and dressed in all black, performing for 5,000 or so people who hope that this night, of all nights, is the night when Kansas football will be reborn.

-It may seem like a strange scene for the beginning of a football resurrection—a mostly empty stadium...in the middle of April.
+It may seem like a strange scene for the beginning of a football resurrection: a mostly empty stadium...in the middle of April.
 But for the Kansas football program and one of the most tormented fanbases in sports, after a decade of defeat and futility, it feels appropriate.

 Les Miles, the man who eats grass and stars in movies, is here as well, floating across the stage in a white Kansas pullover, which truth be told will take some getting used to.